sgwilym/nova-deno/README.md

 A Deno extension for Nova.

-- LSP integration with all that brings: typechecking, intellisense.
-- File linting
-- Document formatting
-- Symbol renaming
-- Remote module caching
-- Registry import suggestions

-This represents a best effort.
-It has a few known bugs that need assistance from Panic or Deno — see this repo's issues.
+- Integrates Nova's LanguageClient with Deno's built-in LSP.
+- Nova tasks derived from deno.json config file
+- Task templates for Deno run and bundle commands.

 ## Outline

-The entrypoint `mod.ts` exposes two exports: `activate` and `deactivate`, which are used by Panic's Nova.

-The contents of these exports can be found in `src/nova_deno.ts`.
-This is where the LanguageClient is set up, commands are registered, listeners are set up, etc.
+The entrypoint `src/nova_deno.ts` has two exports: `activate` and `deactivate`, which are used by Panic's Nova.
+This is where the LanguageClient is set up, commands are registered, and disposables are set up.

 This repo uses many useful utilities that could apply to any LSP extension for Nova which I originally based on / copied from